Find a research project

-We fund more than 1.5m worth of research every year in four centres across the UK, conducting breaking research into miscarriage, stillbirth and premature birth.
+We fund more than 1.5m worth of research every year in four centres across the UK, conducting groundbreaking research into miscarriage, stillbirth and premature birth.
 Our research network is now one of the biggest in Europe; hundreds of doctors and midwives come together across the Tommy’s research centre network to improve pregnancy outcomes for both mother and baby.

 At these centres we have specialist clinics that care for women at risk of pregnancy complications, and where couples have the opportunity to participate in some of our research trials.

 We monitor all of our work very carefully to ensure we maintain a consistently high standard in everything we do.
 This ensures that more research breakthroughs happen sooner and we save as many babies’ lives as possible.